nathandl86/SqlServerDocumenterUtility/SqlServerDocumenterUtility/README.md

 The connection string is setup to attempt to connect automatically to the mdf's, but there is one snag.
 The `|DataDirectory|` section tells ASP.NET to look for the database in App_Data.
 They are in the Database folder because the App_Data folder doesn't want to commit, but that's okay, because we have to alter the connection anyway for Nancy.
-Within the 2 databases are a extremely small sampling of tables.
+Within the 2 databases are an extremely small sampling of tables.
 Additional connection strings **should** be able to be added by simply adding them to the connectionStrings section.
 I say should because I've, as of yet, been unable to just drop in an actual Sql Server database server's connection string to see what happens.